 The Program in Cultural Studies hosts an annual Cultural Studies Conference which draws important scholars, critics, and writers from around the world.
-Our 28th Annual Symposium features Prof. Lisa Lowe from Yale University and will be held 4-5 pm on March 1st, 2019 at the Leadership Studies Town Hall.
-The title of her talk is "Metaphors of Migration."
+Our 31st Annual Symposium features Prof. Aimee Bahng from Pomona College and Dr. Thea Quiray Tagle and will be held 4-5 pm on March 3rd, 2022 on Zoom.

 Students in the program are able to take courses in literature, film and theory within the Department, and are encouraged to explore courses in other departments as well.
 In their second year, students develop an independent writing project with the Major Professor of their choosing.
 Past student projects have ranged from Images of Women in Rap Videos to Technology, Hybridity, Bodily Reconstruction in Shakespeare.

 After graduation, may of our students go on to Ph.D. programs.
 Others have taken jobs in teaching, grant writing, technical writing, and the entertainment industry.
 For a full list of alumni/ae and what they are doing now, please click here.

 For application materials or for more information about the Program or Conference, contact:

 Phone: (785) 532-6716